mohanprasaths/DataStructures/README.md

 1.)Undirected graph - two way relationship eg: Jim and jack play basketball , where jim and jack are vertex and play-basketball is edge
 2.)
 Directed graph - One way relationship eg: Jim drives car ,  car cannot drive jim , where jim and car are vertex and drive is edge

-Connected cyclic  graph : from a  vertex we can traverse and reach the same vertex again - Connected acyclic  graph : from a  vertex we can traverse and cannot reach the same vertex again - by removing few of the edges .
+Undirected cyclic  graph : from a  vertex we can traverse and reach the same vertex again - Undirected acyclic  graph : from a  vertex we can traverse and cannot reach the same vertex again - by removing few of the edges .
 It is a tree actually , since all the vertex can reach other .
 If a edge is removed from Undirected acyclic graph , it will result in two seperate graph or disjoint trees .
 Joining trees form a forest .

+Ways to represent graph :
+Adjacency matrices
+Adjacency lists
+Adjacency sets

+Adjacency  matrix for undirected graph will be symmetric Adjacency  matrix for directed graph will be asymmetric